kalabox/kalabox/README.md

 To get help...

-  1. Make sure your question isn't answered in either the core [docs](http://support.kalabox.io/solution/categories) or in the [Pantheon](http://pantheon.kalabox.io/) or [PHP](http://php.kalabox.io/) docs.
+  1. Make sure your question isn't answered in either the [core docs](http://support.kalabox.io/solution/categories), the [Pantheon app docs](http://pantheon.kalabox.io/), or the [PHP docs](http://php.kalabox.io/).
   2. Thoroughly search the [Github issue queue](https://github.com/kalabox/kalabox/issues) for any existing issues similar to yours.
   3. If all else fails, create an issue and follow the pre-populated guidelines and the [CONTRIB.MD](https://raw.githubusercontent.com/kalabox/kalabox/v0.13/CONTRIBUTING.md) as best as possible.